 Who might be at risk of a vitamin B12 deficiency?

-Anyone who is unable to eat a varied and balanced diet, including the elderly, may be more at risk of B12 deficiency.
+Anyone who is unable to eat a varied and balanced diet or whose digestion is compromised, including the elderly, may be more at risk of B12 deficiency.
 Additionally, people with certain medical conditions, such as coeliac disease and Crohn's disease, may be unable to absorb adequate B12 from food.

 Strict vegans who do not include any fish, poultry, eggs or dairy products in their diet and are not taking vitamin B12 supplements are at increased risk of deficiency.
 For those eating an exclusively plant-based diet, it is recommended to get B12 levels checked regularly.
-Vegetarians who do not regularly include dairy in their diet may also be at risk and should see their GP if they are concerned.
+Vegetarians who do not regularly include dairy in their diet and do not include fortified foods such as plant-based milks and spreads may also be at risk and should see their GP if they are concerned.

 Anyone considering taking a B12 supplement should talk to their GP or associated health professional first.

 This article was last reviewed on 6th December 2018 by Kerry Torrens.